KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 3. **Independent pseudonym reading:** Noan Archer refers to another person or persona unrelated to the author.
 4. **Obfuscation reading:** Noan Archer functions as a laundering wrapper that grants fictional provenance to a derivative artifact-family.

-Only the first and fourth readings support the strongest vector hypothesis.
+The first and fourth readings support the strongest vector hypothesis, and the rat-poison cipher chain weighs the record toward relation rather than independence.

-The record does not yet choose between them.
+The record does not conclude among the readings, but non-relation is not treated as an equal-standing default.

 **Disposition:** Noan Archer is a priority search term.